nextensio/docs/content/en/Configurations/policies/_index.md

 A Trace policy needs to start with these two statements and should not be changed:
 ```
 package user.tracing
-default request = "no"
+default request = {"no": [""]}
 ```

 The package statement (first one) is a declaration of this policy to OPA.
-The second statement represents the result returned after the policy is evaluated and is initialized to a default value of "no".
-To deny a trace request, either "no" or "none" can be returned.
+The second statement represents the result returned after the policy is evaluated and is a JSON string with a key-value pair.
+The default key is "no" (or can also be "none") with its value set to an array with a null (or empty) string. "no" or "none" indicate that the flow should not be traced, and hence the associated value is a null string as user attributes are not relevant.
 The trace policy is executed for every new user flow.

 The result returned by the policy is accessed at user.tracing.request.
-If tracing is to be enabled for a flow, it can be any string that is interpreted as an ID for the trace request.
+If tracing is to be enabled for a flow, then the key in the key-value pair can be any string that is interpreted as an ID for the trace request.
 This string is inserted in the trace spans as a "nxt-trace-requestid: \<request\>" tag so that trace spans can be identified back to a specific trace request.
+The value is an array of user attribute names that should be included as tags in the trace spans.

 As covered earlier in 'Policy overview', the user attributes received as input are referred to using input.user.\<attribute-name\>.